Cedric Mullins

-Boyce Cedric Mullins II (born October 1, 1994) is an American professional baseball outfielder for the Baltimore Orioles of Major League Baseball (MLB).
-He made his MLB debut in 2018.
+Boyce Cedric Mullins II (born October 1, 1994) is an American professional baseball center fielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles and New York Mets.
+Mullins played college baseball for the Campbell Fighting Camels, and was selected by the Orioles in the 13th round of the 2015 MLB draft.
+He made his MLB debut in 2018 with the Orioles.
+In 2021, he was an All-Star, won a Silver Slugger Award, and became the first Oriole to join the 30–30 club.

-Professional career
+Career

 Early career

-Mullins attended Brookwood High School in Snellville, Georgia, and played college baseball at Louisburg College and Campbell University.
-He was drafted by the Baltimore Orioles in the 13th round of the 2015 Major League Baseball Draft.
+Mullins attended Brookwood High School in Snellville, Georgia.
+His first two years of college baseball were spent at Louisburg College where he had a perfect 4.0 grade point average and graduated Summa Cum Laude with an Associate of Arts in 2014.
+He was a one-year letterman in 2015 at Campbell University where he led the Fighting Camels in batting average (.340), runs scored (59), hits (80), doubles (23) and triples (7).
+Mullins also played in the PGCBL for the Utica Blue Sox.
+He was selected by the Baltimore Orioles in the 13th round of the 2015 Major League Baseball draft.

 Mullins made his professional debut with the Low-A Aberdeen IronBirds in 2015, spending the whole season there, posting a .264 batting average with two home runs and 32 RBIs in 68 games.
 He played 2016 with the Single-A Delmarva Shorebirds, batting .273 with 14 home runs, 55 RBIs, and 30 stolen bases in 124 games, and spent 2017 with the Double-A Bowie Baysox, where he batted .265 with 13 home runs, 37 RBIs, and a .778 OPS in 76 games.
 He began 2018 with Bowie and was promoted to the Triple-A Norfolk Tides during the season.
+Somewhere along the way he received the nickname "Parking Lot Ced" for the home runs he hit which left the ballpark entirely.

+Baltimore Orioles (2018–2025)

 2018

-Mullins was promoted to the major leagues on August 10, 2018, and he made his major league debut that same night, collecting three hits, two RBI, drawing a walk and scoring three runs in a 19-12 loss to the Boston Red Sox.
-He became the first Oriole in franchise history to collect three hits in his Major League debut and became only the fifth player in MLB history to score three or more runs and collect two or more extra-base hits in his debut, joining Joey Gallo, J. P. Arencibia, Craig Wilson and Hall of Famer Willie McCovey.
+The Orioles promoted Mullins to the major leagues on August 10, 2018, and he made his major league debut that same night, collecting three hits, two RBI, drawing a walk and scoring three runs in a 19–12 loss to the Boston Red Sox.
+He became the first Oriole in franchise history to collect three hits in his Major League debut and became only the fifth player in MLB history to score three or more runs and collect two or more extra-base hits in his debut, joining Joey Gallo, J. P. Arencibia, Craig Wilson, and Hall of Famer Willie McCovey.
 Mullins finished the season with a .235 batting average and four home runs in 45 games played.